Mira0507/learn_bioinformatics/SSH.rst

 ------------------

-My primary use of SSH key is to authenticate my accounts on public places by copying either public key files or fingerprints (e.g. ``ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIHhPPIqNSZHUwUfNOPRNXquHqbKzZrppQsMGSy6V1PDo your_email@example.com``).
-Before creating a new SSH key, ensure to have your email address matched.
-For example, if a key will be used for GitHub, your GitHub account and SSH key have to have the same email address.
-If a key will be used for NIH HPC, you have to set up the key with your NIH email address like ``ssh-keygen -t ed25519 -C "username@nih.gov"``.
+My primary use of SSH key is to authenticate my accounts on public places by copying either public key files or fingerprints (e.g. ``ssh-ed25519 EiZiWkseuxScabC3szzySZ1LOBFpBAu+chyK4KSOjYY your_email@example.com``) saved in the public key.
+When creating a new SSH keys, you have to have your email address matched between your SSH key and public server (e.g. GitHub).
+If you're creating SSH keys to use on your work server, you would set the email address to your work email (e.g. ``user@nih.gov``).

 .. image:: images/github_ssh.png
     :width: 800